Farhan-arc/ecommerce-data-analysis/README.md

 Key Insights and Analysis

-Data Cleaning and Preprocessing
+1. Data Cleaning and Preprocessing

-.Handled Missing Values: Identified and addressed missing data across columns to ensure data integrity.
+.Handled Missing Values:Identified and addressed missing data across columns to ensure data integrity.

-.Outlier Removal: Discovered and removed negative quantities in the dataset that were likely errors in transaction recording.
+.Outlier Removal:Discovered and removed negative quantities in the dataset that were likely errors in transaction recording.

 .Feature Engineering: Created a new column Amount_Spent by calculating the total money spent in each transaction, giving us a clearer picture of sales trends.

+2. Transaction Insights
+3. Calculated the total money spent for each transaction, allowing us to analyze revenue generated over time.
+4.
+ Extracted additional temporal features such as Year, Month, Day, and Hour from the InvoiceDate to better understand seasonal trends and time-specific behavior